Shao-Group/TERRACE-test/CircAST_scripts/README.md

 # Download and Install CircAST

-CircAST can downloaded and installed using instructions from https://github.com/xiaofengsong/CircAST.
+CircAST can be downloaded and installed using instructions from https://github.com/xiaofengsong/CircAST.
 Note that we slightly modify one of the scripts, `CircAST.py`, to adapt to our data and the modified script is provided in the folder as `CircAST_modfied.py`. please use this script instead of the `CircAST.py` to ensure reprodicibility of results.

 # Run CircAST